splunk/splunk-aws-project-trumpet/README.md

 ## Support

-Trumpet is currently maintained by [nstonesplunk](https://github.com/nstonesplunk)
+Trumpet is currently maintained by [nstonesplunk](https://github.com/nstonesplunk).
+This is not a Splunk supported solution.